When you’re starting a business online, your success is largely dictated by one thing: your habits.

 2) Have a goal or word count

-As you get more comfortable writing something, it’s important to start setting small goals, so you get that little hit of dopamine every time you achieve one.
+As you get more comfortable writing something, it’s important to start setting small goals.
+This way, you get that little hit of dopamine every time you achieve one.
 That feeling becomes addicting, and eventually, you’ll crave getting it.

 The easiest goal to set is to have a word count.
 Start with 200 words.
 Once you’ve hit that for a week, up it to 300.
 Then 400 and so on.